oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ## Connecting to the Pi

 Before you can begin setting up your Pi and gateway you must establish a connection between your computer and the Pi.
-There are two options that you have to perform this, you can connect wirelessly via the default local network of the Pi (also called Wi-Fi AP Mode) or through a wired ethernet connectiion between your computer and the Pi.
+There are two options that you have to perform this, you can connect wirelessly via the default local network of the Pi (also called Wi-Fi AP Mode) or through a wired ethernet connection between your computer and the Pi.
 Both options have positives and negatives.

-In the next section, after Connecting to the Pi, the use of terminal and ssh (Secure Shell) will be discussed for you to essentially log into your Pi.
-In the following sets of instructions for Chirpstack, Grafana, and others your Pi will require a conncetion to the internet to be able to download the necessary software.
+In the next section, after Connecting to the Pi, the use of Terminal and SSH (Secure Shell) will be discussed for you to essentially log into your Pi.
+In the following sets of instructions for Chirpstack, Grafana, and others your Pi will require a connection to the internet to be able to download the necessary software.
 Facilitating this internet connection begins here in this step with how you connect to the Pi, and it is important to understand the tradeoffs and make a decision on how you will establish your connection.

 For the wireless or Wi-Fi AP mode, you will be connecting to the local network of Pi, but this means that your personal computer will no longer be connected to your home internet.
-In later steps you will have to connect the Pi to your home internet, which will disable the the Pi's ability to broadcast its  own local network.
-This will also change the Pi's IP address that you will need to ssh to or log in with.
-With access to your home internet's router you can overcome this issue.
+In later steps you will have to connect the Pi to your home internet, which will disable the Pi's ability to broadcast its own local network.
+This will also change the Pi's IP address that you will need to SSH to or log in with.
+With access to your home internet's router, you can overcome this issue.
 If you intend on using your gateway and Pi without internet long term, then it may be best to use the ethernet connection as it will not disable the local network mode.
-All of this can also be reversed if you decide to chnage plans, and how to do that will be shown below.
+All of this can also be reversed if you decide to change plans, and how to do that will be shown below.

 Today not all laptops have ethernet ports, and thus not every user will have the ability to connect in this way.
 But if you do, then your laptop can remain connected to your home internet and still be connected via wire to the Pi.

-The steps below will show the Wi-Fi AP mode, but in depth details of connecting over ethernet are available [here](https://github.com/adamschreck/pea-pod/files/10867195/RAK.Quickstart.Guide.pdf)
+The steps below will show the Wi-Fi AP mode, but in-depth details of connecting over ethernet are available [here](https://github.com/adamschreck/pea-pod/files/10867195/RAK.Quickstart.Guide.pdf)

 ### Locate and connect to network